 Let me explain.
 The courts are a busy place.
 The judges could never handle the caseload if anyone could walk in and challenge any will.
 Therefore, only a “party in interest” can bring a will contest.

-For example, if someone brought a will to the Philadelphia Register of Wills office, which was accepted as a valid document and the Register admitted the document into probate, could you challenge that will?
-The answer is, only if you can prove you were harmed in any way by that decision.
-If you can prove your were harmed, then you have “standing” to appeal the Register’s decision to the Philadelphia Orphans’ Court.
+For example, if the Philadelphia Register of Wills accepted a Will as a valid document, could you challenge that particular Will?
+The answer is only if you can prove you were harmed in any way by the Register’s decision.
+If you can prove harm, you have “standing.”
+Having Standing means you possess the legal right to appeal the Register’s decision to the Philadelphia Orphans’ Court.

-Similarly, if under the prior will you received nothing as your father gave everything to his church, then if your brother brought a will to the Bucks County Register of Wills that excluded the church and gave your brother the entire estate, then you also do not have standing.
-If the Orphans’ Court were to find the will accepted for probate invalid, throwing it out means you still get nothing under the prior will, so while the church might have standing to contest the will, you do not.
+Similarly, let’s say under the prior Will, your father excludes you, giving his entire estate to his church.
+But, after your father’s death, your brother presents the Bucks County Register of Wills a “new” will.
+This Will gives the entire estate to him.
+You may feel this new Will is a forgery.
+But, you don’t have Standing.
+If the Orphans’ Court were to find the Will accepted for probate invalid, throwing it out means you still get nothing under the prior Will.
+So while the church might have the Standing to contest the Will, you do not.